aririikonen/oracle/README.md

 older versions of their 6.x branches.
 The development target was `Centos x86_64 minimal install`.
-DISCLAIMER: note that, out of these platforms, Oracle Database 11g R2 is only certified on RHEL 6 :-) For more detail, check the certification matrix on My Oracle Support:
+DISCLAIMER: note that, out of these platforms, Oracle Database 11g R2 and 12c R1 are only certified on RHEL 6 :-) For more detail, check the certification matrix on My Oracle Support:
 [certification matrix](https://support.oracle.com)

 ## Packages

-* Access to My Oracle Support to download the 11.2.0.3 install media and the patch files.
+* Access to My Oracle Support to download the 11g R2 install media and the patch files.

   You will not be able to download the 11.2.0.3 install files from